When I first started my online business I struggled to sell products ..

 Sales funnels that push unwanted products upon your readers are, but email marketing done the right way is alive and well.

-You can do email marketing the right way by using Respect Based Marketing.
+You can build sales funnels the right way by using Respect Based Marketing.
 Use Relationship Funnels and smart funnel automation to send people helpful content and genuine offers.
 Then results like this are possible ..

-We create our email sales funnels with ActiveCampaign.
+We build our email sales funnels with ActiveCampaign.

 In this article, I’ll cover the 4 Stages of an email sales funnel and how to set up each stage with ActiveCampaign.